 Tsutsumi Takuya is based in the Kansai region of Western Japan.
 Since 2018, he has served as Program Director for the shared studio space "Yamanaka Suplex."
 He was a director and curator for an alternative space in Kyoto from 2013 to 2016, working with local cultural practitioners.
-After a yearlong residency in Poznan, Poland, he went on to obtain his MA in Cultural Studies at Adam Mickiewicz University in 2019.
+After a yearlong residency in Poznan, Poland, he went on to obtain his MA at Adam Mickiewicz University in 2019.
 Whether he is creating exhibition spaces or producing printed materials, Tsutsumi constantly experiments with the organically fluctuating roles and relationships with artists, all while maintaining the specific purpose of the projects.
-Some of his main curatorial projects include The Analogical Mirrors (2020, Shiga, Japan) and ISDRSI (2020, Hyogo, Japan).
+Some of his main curatorial projects include Osamu Torinoumi Making Type: Like Water, Like Air (2022, Kyoto, Japan), Salt of the Blood, Light of my world (2021, Tokyo/Kyoto, Japn), The Analogical Mirrors (2020, Shiga, Japan).